OssianEriksson/twizy-control-2021/workspace/src/twizy_control_2021/README.md

 # twizy_control_2021

-This package is used to house launch and config files used to start the entire Twizy system and it's various subsystems.
+This package is the main package used for the project [Autonomous Renault Twizy - Autonomous Path Planning](/docs/projects/2021/autonomous_path_planning.md).
-This package should depend on all other packages in the workspace.

-For more information, please see the [documentation](/docs).